-FOOD STUDIES AND HOSPITALITY 12 (1 Credit) Credit type: Open
+FOOD STUDIES AND HOSPITALITY 12

 This course has been developed to explore food studies through a hospitality perspective.
 Students will learn about basic food preparation and skills required to work in the food industry.
-There are eight units to be covered: food/kitchen safety, kitchen literacy and numeracy, professional kitchen organization, food and beverage service, basic cooking principle, menu planning, something to consider and life/work experience in food studies/hospitality.
+There are eight units to be covered: food/kitchen safety, kitchen literacy and numeracy, professional kitchen organization, food and beverage service, basic cooking principle, menu planning, food for thought and life/work experience in food studies/hospitality.